getmoss/moss-ai-token-cost-tracker/README.md

       Anthropic/OpenAI accounts with API keys) or demo mode (mocked data, so I can just see how the dashboard looks without any API keys).
 Wait for my answer before continuing.
-   4. Run `npm start` for production mode, or `npm run demo` for demo mode, based on my answer.
+   4. Double check that everything needed is set up correctly, and then run `npm start` for production mode, or `npm run demo` for demo mode, based on my answer.
    5. Watch the terminal output for errors.
 If something fails, diagnose the root cause, explain it to me in plain language, and either fix it or tell me exactly what to run.